It’s 2024: Your ABA Data Collection App and Web Browser Should Have the Same User Experience

 When web and app experiences feel like they’re from two different eras, users are the ones who suffer.
 They’re forced to master two systems instead of one, doubling the learning curve and halving the efficiency.
 It’s not just about user frustration; this separation creates real data synchronization headaches.
 If one platform updates without considering the data on the other, you’ve got a recipe for data integrity disaster.

 But the implications stretch beyond usability.
 Separate platforms can spell technical disasters, risking outages that can cripple entire systems.
 The healthcare sector has seen its share of such fiascos, where misaligned data syncing caused significant downtime, affecting critical patient services.
+Some companies have attempted to patch up this issue by linking devices with a web browser.
+However, this band-aid solution opens up a Pandora’s box.

 Embracing React Native for Responsive Design